 - Downplaying or not wanting to hear about positive experiences the child has with the targeted parent

 Your attorney will want to intervene in the event of parental alienation as soon as possible.
 This can do serious psychological damage to a child and cause them to experience mental issues for a long time going forward unless you are able to act quickly to restore your relationship.

 Do you feel as though you have been the victim of parental alienation in your divorce?
-Discuss your case with a Louisville family lawyer from Louis P. Winner as soon as possible.
+Discuss your case with a Louisville family lawyer from Winner Law Group, LLC as soon as possible.
 We understand the volatile and emotionally-charged nature of family law, and we work to help you come to a fair and successful outcome that can give you the best future after your issue is resolved.
-We understand that your rights need to be protected throughout this process, and we fiercely represent you through your case from start to finish using our experienced and tested method of litigation and negotiation.Call Louis P. Winner today at (502) 812-1889 and discuss your case with a member of our team, starting with your initial consultation.
+We understand that your rights need to be protected throughout this process, and we fiercely represent you through your case from start to finish using our experienced and tested method of litigation and negotiation.Call Winner Law Group, LLC today at (502) 812-1889 and discuss your case with a member of our team, starting with your initial consultation.